The 25th Automated Reasoning Workshop (ARW 2018) will take place at the University of Cambridge on 12-13 April 2018.

 We invite the submission of camera-ready, two-page extended abstracts about recent work, work in progress, or a system description.
 The abstract can describe work that has already been published elsewhere.
 The main objective of the abstracts is to spread information about recent work in our community, and we expect to accept most on-topic submissions, but we may ask for revisions.

 The call for papers is available in plain text format.

 To prepare your submission, please use the ARW LaTeX style file provided from the workshop website.
 Each submission should include the names and complete addresses (including email) of all authors.
 For the final versions we require all sources (TeX file and any input files).
 Please send your submissions via EasyChair here.

 Each workshop participant will be asked to give a short talk (around 10 minutes depending on time constraints) to introduce their research.
-Each participant will also be allocated space in a poster session (poster size up to A0), where they can further present and discuss their work.
+Each participant will also be allocated space in a poster session (please make your posters A1 size), where they can further present and discuss their work.
 Please prepare posters for the event.

 This is a preliminary schedule subject to change.

 |April Thursday 12th|